Author: Robert Parker, Chairman of Asset Management and Investors Council, International Capital Market Association (ICMA)

 In conclusion, foreign investors attracted by the higher yields in the Chinese market, improved access and administration, custody and settlement procedures will treat Chinese Government bonds as a core position in portfolios and eventually, foreign investment will diversify into non Government sectors.

-Mr. Parker will give a keynote speech at our next event in Paris on 16th Oct, focusing on fixed income market in China.
+Mr. Parker gave a keynote speech at our Paris event on 16th Oct 2019, focusing on fixed income market in China.